TSA Pre-Check Guide

 As the TSA application fee is nonrefundable, make sure you qualify for the program before applying.
 The TSA can deny approval to people who have committed certain criminal offenses or have previously violated customs and immigration laws.
 Providing false information will also result in a denied application.

-How Long Does it Take to Get TSA Precheck Approval?
+How Long Does it Take to Get TSA Precheck?

-After your TSA Precheck enrollment center appointment, you should receive word of whether your application was accepted by email and mail, usually within five working days.
-The approval form will include your KTN, or Known Traveler Number, which you should add to your frequent flyer accounts and airline reservations.
+After your TSA Precheck enrollment center appointment, you’ll receive word of whether your application was accepted by email and mail, usually within five working days.
+The approval form will include your KTN, or Known Traveler Number, which you should add to your frequent flier accounts and airline reservations.

-• Global Entry offers expedited screening upon entering the United States from international trips.
-The cost of the program is $100 for five years, which includes admission to TSA Precheck.
+Global Entry offers expedited screening upon entering the United States from international trips.
+The program costs $100 for five years and includes admission to TSA Precheck.
 If you travel outside the USA regularly, Global Entry might be the best program for you.

-• NEXUS is a joint program the USA runs with Canada to facilitate movement in both directions across the northern border.
-The program costs $50 for five years.
+• NEXUS is a five-year, $50 program run by the USA and Canada to facilitate movement in both directions across the northern border.

 • SENTRI, the southern counterpart to NEXUS, offers trusted travelers expedited screening times into the United States from Mexico.